lauramazzuca21/QuaranteamTablut/README.md

 This is an AI that plays Tablut (with Ashton rules) made to participate in the annual challenge for our University course "Foundations of Artificial Intelligence".

+It runs using Iterative Deepening Alpha-Beta search by default.

 > Our commits follow the [Gitmoji](https://gitmoji.carloscuesta.me/) guide.

 ## Executing the Player